lindathadeus/lindathadeus.github.io/_posts/2024-09-24-revolution-sequence.md

 ### 5. Education Revolution
 - **Abundance Created:** Skills and education.
 - **Scarcity Removed:** Skill scarcity.
-- **New Demand:** AI skills accessibility, renewable energy, and computing power at scale.
+- **New Demand:** AI skills management/accessibility, renewable energy, and computing power at scale.

+As more people gained access to education, the Education Revolution helped eliminate skill scarcity.
+The global workforce became more knowledgeable, leading to a demand for AI educator at scale, renewable energy solutions, and computing power to sustain the growing technological infrastructure.
+AI products are the abundance created.

+### 6. AI Revolution
+- **Abundance Created:** Intelligent systems and automation.
+- **Scarcity Removed:** Cognitive labor scarcity.
+- **New Demand:** Ethical AI frameworks, human-AI collaboration, sustainable energy, physical body form for AI, biological integration.

+Next is the AI Revolution, which too like the previous revolution will be an EQUALIZER of the AI products.
+Everyone could and would own an AI.
+The Ethical AI Agent would be the Leader.
+They would remove the previous scarcity that would be Management of AI products.

 ---